pierangeloc/ray-tracer-zio/pres/deckset.md

 Either[E, A]
 ```

+[^1]:  Semiquoting John De Goes (https://youtu.be/POUEz8XHMhE)

 ---

 # Functional Effects
 ^ What do we do with these data structures?
 We can combine them (map, flatmap, zip), but ultimately we want to produce some workable value for our business case.
+Usually we us pattern matching, but we'd better get used to `fold`.
 The interpretation phase takes these data structures, and extract the information and makes it usable

 Interpretation: Produce some outcome from the processing of these data structures